ippontech/blog-usa/posts/serverless.md

   stage: prod
 ```

-In practice, I found that the [Serverless.yml Reference](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/) was a good way to find what properties were available.
+In practice, I found that the [Serverless.yml Reference](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/) is a good way to find what properties were available.

 # Step 6: updating the code, and deploying again and again...

 Now, if we update the code of the Java application, we can easily update our stack through a `./gradlew build && serverless deploy` command.
 The Serverless CLI will update the AWS resources in a repeatable fashion, which is great.

-When we're done with this function and we want to destroy it, we can simply run `serverless remove`.
+When we re done with this function and we want to destroy it, we can simply run `serverless remove`.
 All the AWS resources associated with our function will be removed: the IAM role, the temporary S3 bucket, and the Lambda function itself.
 Smooth.

 # The dashboard